 Pumpkin Butterscotch Bars

-I played around with my Skinny Cranberry Bliss Bars and loved how they turned out.
+For this recipe, I played around with my Skinny Cranberry Bliss Bars looking for an Autumn twist.
+I absolutely loved how they turned out.
 They have just the right amount of pumpkin spice for my taste, but if you really love those spices you could add a bit more.
-If you want to make these ahead, you can bake the cookie bar a day ahead and make the frosting, then assemble the day you’re ready to serve them.
+If you want to make these ahead of time, you can bake the cookie bar a day in advance and along with the frosting.
+Then assemble the day you’re ready to serve them.

 Pumpkin Butterscotch Cookie Bars